 A good attorney can help make sure you gather and organize all the important documents that are relevant to your divorce and create a proper inventory of your estate.
 This advanced preparation is a must because you need to get an accurate picture of your estate in order to set the stage for negotiating a fair divorce settlement.

 Before going into mediation, you should also take time to think through other aspects of your divorce.
-This includes deciding where the parties will each live following the divorce (i.e., who keeps the house or will you need to sell it?) and any spousal support or alimony to be paid, as well as thinking through desired parental rights and duties, child custody arrangements and child support in Texas.
+This includes deciding where the parties will each live following the divorce (i.e., who keeps the house or will you need to sell it?) and any spousal support or alimony to be paid, as well as thinking through desired parental rights and duties, child custody arrangements and how much is child support in Texas.

 Your family law attorney can walk through the different scenarios available to you, as you develop a strategy to take into mediation.
 Thoroughly preparing for mediation can also help untangle the emotional aspects of divorce, as expectations for the future become clearer.
 If you jump into mediation too soon—before thinking things through—emotions can run high, which may stall the mediation process.